mruizglz/rpi-buildroot-lab/docs/gettingstartedrpi.rst

    clean:
    	@rm -f $(OBJ) $(BIN)

-Fig. : Detail of source code of Makefile highlighting the “tabs” instead of spaces

 Questions to be reported to instructors
 -------------------------------------------------

-1. Explain the content of the config.txt file in your RPI
+1. Explain the content of the `config.txt` file in the FAT32 partition of the uSDCARD of your RPI

 2. How the I2C interface is enabled?
-Is there any change in the config.txt file
+Is there any change in the config.txt file?

 3. Could you describe the commands used to compile a C/C++ program in Linux?

 4. What is a library?
-What is the difference between a static and a dynamic library?
+What is the difference between a static and a shared library?

-5. Summarize the utility of the makefile file and the make command.
+5. Summarize the utility of the `makefile` file and the make command.

 6. What is the preferred utility to debug a C program in Linux?